The Church Year: May 7, 2012

 Devotional Information:

-Today is the 2nd Sunday of Lent.
-The liturgical color is violet.
+Today is Saturday of the 4th week of Easter.
+The liturgical color is white.

 Saints & Celebrations:

-In the Extraordinary Form, we also celebrate St. Lucius I, pope and martyr, who died in A.D.
-254. This celebration is a commemoration.
+In the Extraordinary Form, we celebrate St. Pius V, OP, pope, confessor, and doctor of the Church, who died in A.D.
+1572.
+It is a Class III day.

-If you’d like to learn more about St. Casimir, you can click here.
+If you’d like to learn more about St. Pius V, you can click here.

 For information about other saints, blesseds, and feasts celebrated today, you can click here.